aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If you think we're going to sum up your whole life on this little piece of paper you're crazy.
+> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?

-Last update: Tue Sep 17 05:09:21 2024
+Last update: Wed Sep 18 05:08:03 2024

 ### Let's play! 🎮